 The DVMP 5000 from UBS is a compact, test solution, for the development and quality control of DVB-T and/or DVB-H systems.
 A key factor in the product’s success is the quality of its coding and modulation process.
 The modular design makes the unit highly flexible and easily adaptable to provide the exact features required in a specific application.

-The performance and flexibility of the DVMP 5000L allows it to excel in any application related to DVB-T/H modulation.
-The core function of the DVMP 5000L is to modulate a MPEG-2 transport stream (input) onto an DVB-T/H compliant OFDM spectrum (output) in accordance with the rules for channel coding and modulation specified in the ETSI DVB-T and/or the DVB-H standards (EN 300 744 and/or ETSI EN 302 304)
+The performance and flexibility of the DVMP 5000L allow it to excel in any application related to DVB-T/H modulation.
+The core function of the DVMP 5000L is to modulate a MPEG-2 transport stream (input) onto a DVB-T/H compliant OFDM spectrum (output) in accordance with the rules for channel coding and modulation specified in the ETSI DVB-T and/or the DVB-H standards (EN 300 744 and/or ETSI EN 302 304)

 RF Output – L-Band Version

-The RF output is generated by a high performance RF converter, which covers an entire frequency range from 30 MHz to 1 GHz, in steps of just 1 Hz.
+The RF output is generated by a high-performance RF converter, which covers an entire frequency range from 30 MHz to 1 GHz, in steps of just 1 Hz.
 The output level is adjustable from –10 dBm to 0 dBm with a step size of 0.1 dB.
 The user can set the polarity of the spectrum to Inverted or Non-inverted as required and the spectrum bandwidth may be user configured to 8, 7, 6 or 5 MHz as required.
-With this converter the DVMP 5000 will cover any spectrum application and frequency requirement that you will come across in the field of DVB-T/H transmission.
+With this converter, the DVMP 5000 will cover any spectrum application and frequency requirement that you will come across in the field of DVB-T/H transmission.

 The DVMP 5000 has two MPEG-2 inputs (ASI format)), which can be automatically selected, or assigned by the user.
-The automatic switching provides near seamless switching to a secondary transport stream in case the primary transport stream source fails (a truly valuable feature for broadcast applications).
+The automatic switching provides near seamless switching to a second transport stream in case the primary transport stream source fails (a truly valuable feature for broadcast applications).

-The basic version of the DVMP 5000 delivers the COFDM spectrum on a user defined frequency between 35 MHz and 37 MHz.
+The basic version of the DVMP 5000 delivers the COFDM spectrum on a user-defined frequency between 35 MHz and 37 MHz.
 Inverted/noninverted spectrum is selected on the front panel.
 The IF output can be directly interfaced to a wide range of transmitters and frequency converters.